Nas, Eve, Lyor Cohen react to death of rapper-actor DMX

 — “#mydog X I know that you are in the place of peace you deserve.
 I will be forever grateful to have known you.
 You were one of the most special people I have ever met.
 Full of Humour, talent, wisdom honesty and love and most of all loyalty.
 This world has lost a REAL ONE but the heavens have gained an ANGEL,” rapper Eve said in an Instagram post.

 — “RIP DMX.
-I pray for the comfort of your children and loved ones,” Viola Davis said on Twitter.
+I pray for the comfort of your children and loved ones,” actor Viola Davis said on Twitter.